 ‘Inscribed silver plate from Tomb II at Vergina: chronological implications’, Hesperia 77, 2 (2008), 335-58.

 - Profile on Academia.edu

-Professor Ian Baxter is Director of the Scottish Confucius Institute for Business & Communication at Heriot-Watt University, and part-time Professor of Historic Environment Management at the University of Suffolk.
-He is a Board Member of The Heritage Alliance and the Built Environment Forum Scotland.
+Professor Ian Baxter is a historic environment management academic in the School of Social Sciences at Heriot-Watt University, and also Director of the Scottish Confucius Institute for Business & Communication.
+He is a Board Member of The Heritage Alliance and Vice-Chair of the Built Environment Forum Scotland.

 Ian has spent over 20 years working and researching with a variety of heritage and tourism organisations throughout the UK.
 He was closely involved in the development of the national Heritage Counts programme by the Government’s conservation agency, English Heritage, which established the value and impact of the historic environment and heritage organisations to England (in terms of employment, visitors, quality of life, etc.).
 More recently he continued his involvement in heritage auditing through the development of the Scottish Government’s Historic Environment Audit programme with Historic Scotland, where he completed a mapping exercise of conservation and heritage-related organisations in Scotland.
 He has also managed a variety of tourism development consultancy projects, including the national visitor attractions survey with VisitScotland, and an assessment of organisational support needs for non-governmental and voluntary/charitable organisations in the Scottish historic environment sector.
 He has recently been appointed to the Scottish Government’s ‘Measuring Success’ group, monitoring the contribution of heritage and culture to the government’s expected national outcomes.